Graduateshotline

 What is the time duration of each of the Steps in USMLE?

-Each Step of the USMLE is conducted on different days and takes a substantial amount of time enough to be named a one-day examination or a two-day examination.
-All 3 examinations must be completed within a time frame of 7 years marked from the test date of Step 1.
+Each Step of the USMLE is conducted on different days and takes a substantial amount of time.
+Each day of the test includes a 45-minute break time.
+All 3 examinations must be completed within 7 years from the test date of Step 1.

 What is the Pass Score for USMLE?

-What can a candidate carry to the examination hall?
+What can I carry to the examination hall?

-Candidates will not be allowed to keep their personal belongings inside the examination hall.
-They will be only permitted to carry soft-foam earplugs without strings during the computer examination.
+Candidates cannot keep their personal belongings inside the examination hall.
+They can only carry soft-foam earplugs without strings during the computer examination.
 It should not be packaged and should be readily provided for inspection during the beginning of the examination.

-What should the candidate carry to the examination hall?
+What should I carry to the examination hall?

-Candidates will need a printed copy or an electronic copy of their scheduled permit while entering the examination hall.
-They should also carry an ID card along with them which can be-
+Candidates will need a printed or electronic copy of their scheduled permit while entering the examination hall.
+They should also carry an ID card along with them, which can be

-Will the candidate be permitted to take the test if they arrive late due to unprecedented events?
+Will I be permitted to take the test if I arrive late due to unprecedented events?

-If the candidate arrives later than 30 minutes for the test, they will not be admitted to the test and will have to pay a nominal fee for rescheduling the test to another date.
-Candidates must take care to have the rescheduled date fall within their eligibility period of 7 years from the test date of Step 1.
+If the candidate arrives 30 minutes after the test start time, they will not be admitted to the test and will have to pay a nominal fee for rescheduling the test to another date.
+Candidates must ensure the rescheduled date falls within their eligibility period of 7 years from the test date of Step 1.

-Candidates who have doubts relating to their final scores of USMLE will be able to request a score recheck by following the following sites according to the organization with which they have registered for the examination.
+Candidates who have doubts about their final USMLE scores will be able to request a score recheck through the organization with which they have registered for the examination.

 USMLE Test